ArkoSammy12/Monkey-Config/README.md

 Clone this repository on your PC, then open your command line prompt on the main directory of the mod, and run the command: `gradlew build`.
 Once the build is successful, you can find the mod under `/monkey-config/build/libs`.
 Use the .jar file without the `"sources"`.

+# Credits

+- Thanks to [dicedpixels](https://github.com/dicedpixels) for the mod icon.